CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 14. Bring up can 0 `./canableStart.sh`  or `sudo ifconfig can0 up`
 15. Run Build.sh `./build.sh`
 16. Run program `./bin/example`
-17. You're now running Phoenix on a Jetson nano.
+17. You're now running Phoenix on a Jetson Nano.
 Confirm there are no error messages being sent to console output.
 18. If you get the error `SocketCan: No buffer space available`.
 19. Stop your Program with `Ctrl+z`.
 20. Run the command `sudo ifconfig can0 txqueuelen 1000`.